-(1) See Note 21 to our audited financial statements appearing elsewhere in this prospectus for a description of the method used to compute basic and diluted net result per share.
+- (1) In the financial statements for the year ended December 31, 2020 and 2019, the Company had no other income.
+Accordingly, this line item for those periods was labeled Total revenue. - (2) See Note 21 to our audited financial statements and Note 5.12 to our condensed consolidated interim financial statements appearing elsewhere in this prospectus for a description of the method used to compute basic and diluted net result per share.